yanickc/dotfiles/.github/README.md

 ```

-You're done, from now on you can now type config commands to add and update your dotfiles:
+You're done, from now on you can now type `dotfiles` commands to add and update your dotfiles:
 ```
 dotfiles status
 dotfiles add .vimrc